Dr. Carmen Eger

 Prof. Dr. Jürgen Rühe

-Carmen Eger completed her dissertation in 2021.
+Carmen Eger successfully defended her dissertation in 2021.

 Dissertation: Hygromorphic Polymeric Actuators for Smart Building Façades Inspired by Pine Cones